NetDiver-OSS/NetAM/docs/configuration/index.md

 # Configuration

-NetAM is designed to use environment variables and/or configuration file.
+NetDiver is designed to use environment variables and/or configuration file.

-All application configuration is set into `config/netam.yml`
+All application configuration is set into `config/netdiver.yml`

 # Environment variables